xchem/fragalysis-backend/docs/source/computational_data/tasks.rst

 create a list of all Target names in a template.

 For example, the template for the upload page for computed sets is found at :code:`viewer/templates/viewer/upload-cset.html`.
-A similar page (upload-tset.html) exists for Targets.
 The main parts of the template are as follows:

 **1. The upload form** - this part of the template makes use of :code:`viewer.forms.CSetForm`: a version of a :code:`Model` that is used to describe what information can be posted as a request through a form contained in a template.